Nana Asmaʼu: Women's education

+This makes it one of the earliest structured female scholarly networks in Africa.

 In part, this educational project began as a way to integrate newly conquered pagan captives into a Muslim ruling class.
 It expanded, however, to include the poor and rural, training teachers who travelled across the sprawling Caliphate.

 Contemporary legacy

 Nana Asmaʾu's continued legacy rests not just on her literary work, but also on her role in defining the values of the Sokoto state.
 Today in Northern Nigeria, Islamic women's organisations, schools, and meeting halls are commonly named for her.
 She re-entered the debate on the role of women in Islam in the 20th century, as her legacy has been carried by Islamic scholars and immigrants to Europe and its academic debates.